toddwint/ztp/ZTP Instructions.md

     - I recommend renaming this folder to the hostname of your ZTP server (as configured in `config.txt`) such as `ztp01` and moving it to a location on your computer which is easy to access.

+NOTE: If you do not require the `ztp/build` folder and files, I recommend reorganizing the folder structure as such:

+- Remove the directory `ztp/build`
+- Rename the `ztp/run` folder (e.g. `ztp01`)
+- Create a docs folder and copy the `README` and `ZTP Instructions` files to it.

+For example commands, see the section [Download the GitHub files](#download-the-github-files).

 ## Create the Docker container

 All the files from here on will be found in the `run` folder.